EssesDev/psg_video_navigator/README.md

 - Fixed `AttributeError` in menu bar by using lambda for safe controller method access.
 - Fixed navigation buttons disappearing after video load by switching to grid layout for better widget management.
 - Improved click simulation to avoid permanent cursor movement and simplified click configuration with screen capture.
-- Updated navigation to 30-second slices, added slice indicator and direct jump input.
+- Updated navigation to 30-second slices, added slice indicator and direct jump.
 - Replaced simulate buttons with Lock/Unlock, 1, 2, 3, R for custom clicks and reset.
+- Added configuration for Lock/Unlock and Reset buttons, improved click config labels to (x, y), and added Load Video button to top bar.
+- Updated R to REM for sleep stage, made Lock/Unlock a simple click, added Reset button to click config, and reordered Set before Capture.

 ## Future Improvements
 - Save click configurations to a JSON file.